shawndacosta/G20-AI-PROJECT/README.md

 - a *local accuracy score* based on similar houses in the same area.

 This introduction summarises the motivation behind the project and the expected outcome: a clear, functional, and intelligent price prediction tool.

+# II.
+Dataset

+## Source of the data

+The project is based on a large real estate dataset containing more than *2.2 million property listings* across the United States.
+The raw file includes information such as:

+- listing price
+- number of bedrooms and bathrooms
+- lot size (acre_lot)
+- house size (in square feet)
+- city, state, ZIP code
+- historical sale dates

+This dataset covers a wide geographic range and includes both rural and urban areas, making it suitable for building a general prediction model.

+## Data cleaning process

+Since the raw data contained missing values, inconsistent entries, and redundant information, we performed several preprocessing steps:

+- *Removal of incomplete rows* (e.g., missing price, missing key features)
+- *Numerical conversion* of relevant fields
+- *Filtering out extreme outliers* (e.g., absurd house sizes or unrealistic acre_lot values)
+- *Encoding of categorical features*:
+  - State → numeric label
+  - City → target encoding based on average property prices

+This allowed us to reduce the dataset from *2,226,382 rows* to *1,341,789 clean and usable entries*, improving both model performance and training time.

+## Final dataset structure

+After cleaning, the dataset used for training contains the following columns:

+- price — target variable
+- bed — number of bedrooms
+- bath — number of bathrooms
+- acre_lot — land size
+- city_encoded — encoded version of the city
+- state_encoded — encoded version of the state
+- zip_code — geographical ZIP code
+- house_size — interior area in square feet

+These features were selected because they capture both *location factors* and *property characteristics*, which are the two main determinants of real estate prices.